Holding Insurance Companies Accountable For Bad Faith Denial Of Legitimate Claims

 Examples of bad faith insurance actions include:

-Insurance bad faith can happen to holders of all sorts of insurance policies, from home and auto coverage to life insurance and long-term disability insurance.
+Insurance bad faith can happen to holders of all sorts of insurance policies, including home and auto coverage, life insurance and long-term disability insurance.

 If you believe your insurer has acted in bad faith against you, there are legal options that can hold them accountable.
 If they violated the terms of your policy, you can pursue a lawsuit against them for breach of contract.
 If you prevail, the insurance company may have to pay the original claim plus attorney fees, compensatory damages and sometimes punitive damages.
 Our lawyers are well-versed in insurance company tactics and have successfully sued the biggest insurers for bad faith.